Exploring neutrino masses, $(g-2)_{\mu, e}$ in type I+II seesaw in ${L^{}_e-L^{}_{\alpha}}$ gauge extended model: Introduction

+The success of the Standard Model (SM) in explaining the observed phenomena in particle physics is indubitable; yet, exceptions like dark matter, neutrino masses and mixing, baryon asymmetry of the Universe, etc., cannot be realized within it and are beyond its realm.
+Among these exceptions, it is necessary to move beyond the standard model (BSM) to explain neutrino masses and mixing.
+In this context, type-I seesaw \cite{minkowski1977mu, Yanagida:1979as, Gell-Mann:1979vob, Brdar:2019iem, Miranda:2016ptb, Branco:2020yvs,Ramond:1979py} being the simplest and the most elegant one, other modified seesaw mechanisms such as type-II {\cite{Schechter:1980gr, Mohapatra:1980yp, Cheng:1980qt, Ma:1998dx, Antusch:2004xy, Gu:2006wj,Arhrib:2011uy, Freitas:2014fda}} via scalar triplet, type-III {\cite{Liao:2009nq, Ma:1998dn, Foot:1988aq, Chen:2011de} }via fermion triplet, linear seesaw {\cite{Malinsky:2005bi, Ma:2009du}}, inverse seesaw {\cite{Bazzocchi:2009kc, Ma:2009gu}}, etc., are being explored phenomenologically in myriad literature.
+Despite the remarkable precision achieved in determining the masses of charged leptons, our understanding of neutrino masses remains elusive and lacks comparable accuracy \cite{Zyla:2020zbs}.
+In this work, we incorporate the type-II seesaw in addition to the type-I by including an additional $SU(2)_L$ triplet scalar field $\Delta$ to explain neutrino phenomenology.

-This becomes our motivation for proposing a simplistic but feasible model to concurrently account for neutrino masses and lepton flavor violation (LFV).
-For this, we realize the type-(I+II) seesaw in a $U(1)^{}_{L_e - L_j}$ model, where $j=\mu,\tau$ \cite{Foot:1990mn, He:1991qd, Foot:1994vd} with help of right-handed neutrinos and scalar triplet.
-The results deduced in this paper are quite distinctive from earlier works and the flavor-dependent gauge symmetry imposes certain constraints on the lepton flavor structures, so it is relatively simple to deduce two neutrino mass-squared differences and three flavor mixing angles as observed in neutrino oscillation experiments.
-Recently, similar approach has been investigated in a $U(1)^{}_{L^{}_\mu - L^{}_\tau}$ model \cite{Zhou:2021vnf} to explain $(g-2)_\mu$ and neutrino oscillation data.
-Such models of $L_e-L_j$ kind are explored in the context of ANITA events \cite{Esmaili:2019pcy}, cosmic ray $e^+e^-$ excess \cite{Duan:2017qwj,Cao:2017sju} and also flavor dependent long-range forces from solar and atmospheric neutrinos \cite{Joshipura:2003jh,Bandyopadhyay:2006uh,Bustamante:2018mzu,KumarPoddar:2020kdz} in literature.
+Even though both the type-I and type-II seesaw mechanisms appear appealing for explaining the neutrino oscillation data, they need more experimental testability as they require new particles with very heavy masses which are beyond the reach of present and future experiments.
+This motivates us to propose a simplistic yet feasible model to concurrently account for the neutrino masses, electron and muon $(g-2)$.
+For this, we consider a hybrid seesaw, i.e., type-(I+II), in a $U(1)^{}_{L_e - L_{\alpha}}$ gauge extension model where $\alpha=\tau, \mu$ and with the inclusion of three right-handed (RH) neutrinos and a scalar triplet.
+In this work, we focus on two frameworks: $U(1)_{L_e-L_{\tau}}$, named model A, and $U(1)_{L_e-L_{\mu}}$ named model B. Of these, model A can explain neutrino phenomenology and electron $(g-2)$, while model B can explain muon, electron $(g-2)$, and neutrino phenomenology.
+These kind of models have previously been explored in the literature in the context of ANITA events \cite{Esmaili:2019pcy}, cosmic ray $e^+e^-$ excess \cite{Duan:2017qwj,Cao:2017sju} and flavor-dependent long-range forces from solar and atmospheric neutrinos \cite{Joshipura:2003jh,Bandyopadhyay:2006uh,Bustamante:2018mzu,KumarPoddar:2020kdz}.

+Testing the models in the framework of long-baseline neutrino experiments is crucial, hence, we consider the four most promising upcoming long-baseline neutrino experiments for probing our models: DUNE, P2SO, T2HK, and T2HKK.
+Considering the predicted values of the oscillation parameters from both models, we delineate the variation of $\delta_{CP}^{\rm true}$ with $\theta_{23}^{\rm true}$ and project it into the parameter space of these upcoming experiments.